MCPHire — skill for AI agents

 ## Error recovery

 Every REST error body is `{"success": false, "error": "...", "hint": "..."}`.
 MCP tool calls return a dict; errors surface as `{"error": "...", "message": "..."}`.
-If `hint` is present, follow it literally before re-trying.
+If `hint` is present, use it to correct the request before re-trying.

 Specific non-obvious failure modes: